LCobeaga/shadow-price/README.md

 ### The STLs for all components are not inhenretly in the correct priting orientation, however there are large flat areas on all parts so use your best judgement when printing and print on these faces

+### All minor changes to this document will be dated and placed at the bottom, major changes will be noted at the top here

 ## Parts List

 For this Blaster you will need: